corda/corda-docs/content/en/docs/corda-os/4.7/business-network-membership.md

 In this version, you can:

-* Create batch membership requests to speed up onboarding and modification processes.
+* Create batch membership requests to speed up onboarding and activation processes.
 * Access control group reporting.
 * Query group membership.
 * Log and report actions to membership attestations.